 500mg: Pink, oval shaped, biconvex coated tablet with slight vanilla flavour, imprinted with '500' on one side and plain on other side.

 Treatment of manic episode in bipolar disorder when lithium is contraindicated or not tolerated.
 The continuation of treatment after manic episode could be considered in patients who have responded to valproate semisodium for acute mania.

 The daily dosage should be established according to age and body weight.
 The wide variation in individual sensitivity to valproate semisodium should also be considered.

 Manic episodes in bipolar disorder:

 The daily dosage should be established and controlled individually by the treating physician.
 The initial recommended daily dose is 750 mg in 2-3divided doses.
-In addition, in clinical trials a starting dose of 20 mg valproate/kg body weight has also shown an acceptable safety profile. .
+In addition, in clinical trials a starting dose of 20 mg valproate/kg body weight has also shown an acceptable safety profile.
 The dose should be increased as rapidly as possible to achieve the lowest therapeutic dose which produces the desired clinical effect.
 The daily dose should be adapted to the clinical response to establish the lowest effective dose for the individual patient.
 The mean daily dose usually ranges between 1000 and 2000 mg valproate.
 Patients receiving daily doses higher than 45mg/kg/day body weight should be carefully monitored.

 Continuation of treatment of manic episodes in bipolar disorder should be adapted individually using the lowest effective dose.

 Although the pharmacokinetics of valproate semisodium are modified in the elderly, they have limited clinical significance and dosage should be determined on the basis of clinical response.